-One of my most popular posts of all time is my graduation gift ideas post; it's a carefully curated list enthusiastically approved and eagerly endorsed by my children and their friends.
-My niece said, "It's a good list, Aunt Robin--I can't think of anything to add."
-She's the one who recommended the darling Scout Be-Low-Me Under Bed Stowage, declaring that of all things was her favorite graduation gift.
+One of my most popular posts of all time is my graduation gift ideas post; it’s a carefully curated list enthusiastically approved and eagerly endorsed by my children and their friends.
+My niece said, “It’s a good list, Aunt Robin–I can’t think of anything to add.”

 3. Dorm art.
 This is a fun, inexpensive sticking-out-of-their-stocking stuffer, and at allposters.com, there are zillions to choose from.

 4. Jewelry.
 Rings, earrings, necklaces and bracelets and even sports watches are dynamite in small packages.
-I love the faith-inspired collection at DaySpring--it's not "too" Jesusy.
-(DaySpring also has some KILLER Super Deals through Black Friday at 60-70% off!).
-Plus, I reeeally like the vintage typewriter key necklace (for voracious readers and budding writers) and gold hoop earrings at Lisa Leonard Designs.
+I love the faith-inspired collection at DaySpring–it’s not “too” Jesusy.

 5. Gift cards.
 Amazon’s Holiday Gift Cards offer a Free Gift Box and Free One-Day Shipping and they have EVERYthing.
 Restaurants, movies, lots of entertainment and shopping options for picky teens.